stoflom/WordDiff/README.md

-Function to detect insertions and deletions between two texts and to markup the differences with html/other tags.
+Function to detect insertions and deletions between two texts and to markup the differences with html/other tags  WordDiffhtml.cs

+Alternatively, WordDiffrtf.cs is used to markup text in colors in an rtfTextBox.

 It is assumed a nearby (default within 5 words) same word is a match, and the in-between words are insertions or deletions.
 This limits the algorithm to short texts with a small number of differences, where this assumption